NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

 ## Running notebooks on AWS EMR

-If you already have a Dataproc account, you can run the example notebooks on a EMR cluster, as follows:
+If you already have a AWS EMR account, you can run the example notebooks on an EMR cluster, as follows:
 - Install the [AWS CLI](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-cli.html).
-- initialize the CLI via `aws configure`.
+- Initialize the CLI via `aws configure`.
 You may need to create access keys by following [Authenticating using IAM user credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html).
 You can find your default region name (e.g. Ohio) on the right of the top navigation bar.
 Clicking the region name will show the region code (e.g. us-east-2 for Ohio).
   ```
   aws configure
   AWS Access Key ID [None]: <your_access_key>